JN-Husch/Portable-Receiver-Display/README.md

 1. Connect the switch and the optional wiring diagramm as shown here:

 ![Wiring Diagramm](images/wiring.png)
-_The GPS receiver is opptional, but highly recommended!_
+_The GPS receiver is optional, but highly recommended!_

 2. Connect the E-Ink display as explained here: [WaveShare Wiki](https://www.waveshare.com/wiki/2.9inch_e-Paper_Module_Manual#Working_With_Raspberry_Pi)